 International Staging System

-Another classification system called the International Staging System (ISS) is now used more commonly.
+The International Staging System (ISS) is now used more commonly to classify multiple myeloma.
 It defines the factors that influence patient survival.
-The ISS is based on data collected from patients with multiple myeloma from around the world.
-The system has three stages based on the measurement of serum albumin and the levels of serum β2-M.
+The ISS is based on data collected from people with multiple myeloma from around the world.
+The system has 3 stages based on the measurement of serum albumin and the levels of serum β2-M.

-Stage III: β2-M greater than 5.5 mg/L.
+Stage III: β2-M >5.5 mg/L

 Recurrent or relapsed myeloma.
 Myeloma that returns after a period of being in control after treatment is called recurrent myeloma or relapsed myeloma.
 If there is a recurrence, the cancer may need to be staged again (called re-staging) using one of the systems above.

-People who are diagnosed with SMM have slightly higher levels of M protein and more plasma cells in the bone marrow than people with MGUS.
-There is still no evidence of symptoms or signs of myeloma, such as bone disease or anemia.
-But, a person with SMM may be prescribed bisphosphonates for symptoms of osteoporosis or osteopenia (a low density of bone minerals).
+People who are diagnosed with SMM have higher levels of M protein and more plasma cells in the bone marrow than people with MGUS (10% to 60% of all cells in marrow are plasma cells).
+However, there is still no evidence of symptoms or signs of myeloma, such as significant bone disease or anemia.
+A person with SMM may be prescribed bisphosphonates for symptoms of osteoporosis or osteopenia and/or a new treatment being studied in a clinical trial.
+Osteopenia is a condition in which a person has a low density of bone minerals.
 Most people with SMM eventually develop myeloma.
-For this reason, the health of people with smoldering myeloma should be closely monitored by their doctors who may recommend starting treatment when there is progression of disease and patients are at the risk of developing symptoms within 18 months to two years.
+For this reason, the health of people with SMM should be closely monitored by their doctors, who may recommend starting treatment when there is progression of disease and especially to patients who are at risk of developing symptoms within 18 months to 2 years.

-- Lower amounts of serum albumin may indicate a poorer prognosis.
+Lower amounts of serum albumin may indicate a poorer prognosis.

-- Lactase dehydrogenase (LDH) is an enzyme; higher blood levels of LDH indicate a poorer prognosis.
+Higher blood levels of LDH indicate a poorer prognosis.

-- A plasma cell labeling index can be done in a specialized laboratory using bone marrow samples to find out how fast the cancer cells are growing.
+A plasma cell labeling index can be done in a specialized laboratory using bone marrow samples to find out how fast the cancer cells are growing.

-Information about the cancer’s stage will help the doctor recommend a treatment plan.
-The next section helps explain the treatment options for this type of cancer.
-Use the menu on the side of your screen to select Treatment Options, or you can select another section, to continue reading this guide.
+Information about the cancer’s stage will help the doctor recommend a specific treatment plan.
+The next section in this guide is Types of Treatment.
+Use the menu to choose another section to read in this guide.